The issue of GPU restarting after alt-tabbing mostly occurs while using a multi-monitor setup on a Windows system.

 - In rare cases, the game bar on Windows-10 might be the cause of this issue.

 - As mentioned, this issue mostly occurs with the ‘League of Legends’ game.
 So, a bad game patch can also cause this error.
-Therefore, we recommend checking the game communities and find out whether others are also facing this issue or not.
+Therefore, we recommend checking the game communities and finding out whether others are also facing this issue or not.
 Plus, this reason is mostly true if you have never faced this issue with any other game/app or none of the solutions has resolved your issue.

 - If you’re using a multi-monitor setup, then this issue can also occur due to the different compatibility of monitors with GPU.